ZengHaohei/Infinite-Vessel/README.md

 * **Operation:** The system consumes a tiny amount of electrical energy (to trigger the latch and slide the mass) to "gate" a massive amount of gravitational energy.
 * **Efficiency:** While the "Control Efficiency" (Output / Control Input) may appear to be Over-Unity (>100%), the "Total System Efficiency" (Output / Gravitational Input) remains within thermodynamic laws.
 We are simply harvesting the "1000%" input provided by nature.

+### 3.3 Universal Protocol: Phase-Sensing Fluidic Cyclic Augmentation Architecture

+#### 1. Core Physical Logic

+This architecture achieves spontaneous energy gain through the physical isolation and phase-shifting of the "Energy Capture Segment" and the "Work Output Segment" within **cyclic mechanical motion**.
+It is independent of specific limbs and is applicable to any kinetic system exhibiting **periodic pressure fluctuations**.

+**A. Energy Capture Phase**

+* **Trigger Mechanism**: The "sensing end" of the system sustains an external load (e.g., compression, impact, or gravity).
+* **Physical Process**: The load drives fluid pumping, converting environmental mechanical energy into hydrostatic pressure.
+At this stage, the circulation loop is in a **unidirectional energy-storage state**, with energy locked within the accumulation unit.

+**B. Logic Rectification Phase**

+* **Trigger Mechanism**: Motion phase switching (triggered by inertia, contact state, or preset geometric angles).
+* **Physical Process**: A fluidic logic gate closes the energy-storage path and instantaneously opens the actuation path.
+* **Physical Significance**: This achieves the transport of energy across the **timeline**—precisely projecting the "waste energy" captured in the previous phase onto the motion trajectory of the next phase.

+**C. Compensatory Output Phase**

+* **Actuation Mechanism**: Antagonistic Drive Units receive the high-pressure fluid.
+* **Physical Process**: Fluid pressure generates directional displacement at the executive end, creating a physical singularity where **"resistance transforms into assistance."** Once the action is complete, the system automatically returns to an equilibrium state, maintaining "physical transparency" (i.e., it does not interfere with free movement).

+#### 2. Definition: Self-Synchronized Fluidic Feedback Loop

+This system is defined as a **"Physical-Level Algorithm."** It completely integrates sensors, logic judgment, and actuators within the mutual collisions of fluid molecules.
+By bypassing the expensive "signal conversion losses" prevalent in modern robotics, it achieves direct gain along the **Kinetic Energy - Pressure Energy - Kinetic Energy** transformation chain.

 ---

 ### 4. Quad-Cycle Energy Harvesting System